 So what’s not to love?
 For client access, the 4511 is only a single-radio component.
 You can do 11g/n or 11a/n, but not both on the same AP.
 (Spectrum analysis and troubleshooting does cover both bands on a single 4511.)
 Nor can the 4511 do mesh, which is pretty much standard with most mainstream access point offerings today.
 But on balance, Extreme is giving those in the market a very cool new wireless solution that can offer a lot of options when costly rewire just isn’t an option.

 The WLAN designer side of my brain can forgive what I see as the shortcomings of a single-band access point, when I consider the power that comes with getting full-function, low-profile APs into client spaces like hotel and hospital rooms.
 Too often, operational constraints force access points to land in hallways and closets, where walls and doors come between access points and a growing procession of lower-powered wireless client devices like smartphones and tablets.
 The 4511 is unobtrusive enough to mount anywhere you have a good data jack, and that alone commands respect.

-At the time of publication, Extreme Networks is not a client of and has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, Extreme Networks is not a client of and has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio